Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

             root.Add(ButtonStateLabel);
     ```

-5. The `Button` object with the clicked event handler assignement is depicted below.
+5. The `Button` object with the clicked event handler assignment is depicted below:

     ```csharp
             Button testButton = new Button();